 The trip takes around 70 min through the twisty mountain road with stunning views.
-As well, you can take a local minibus to Asni town for around 20dh then a big taxi from Asni to Imlil for 7dh.
-Or, hire a private driver in Marrakech (contact me, I can help you to arrange one).
+You can also take a local minibus to Asni town for around 20dh then a big taxi from Asni to Imlil for 7dh.
+Or, hire a private driver in Marrakech (contact me, I can help you arrange one).

 What to do in Imlil?

 The main activity in Imlil is climbing Jebel Toubkal.
-You would need at least 2 days for the Toubkal (fast climb).
-If you can spend more than 2 days, even better.
+You need at least 2 days for the Toubkal (fast climb).
+Suppose you can spend more than 2 days, even better.
 The climbing itself doesn’t require much time.
 However, you would have more time to immerse yourself in the local life and acclimatise to the attitude.
 On the first day, you will trek for around 5 hours to reach the refuge at 3200m altitude.
 Prices for Toubkal CAF refuge are here.
-In the morning, the last part of the summit will be done in around 4 hours.
+In the morning, you will do the last part of the summit in around 4 hours.

 A local guide is mandatory for the trail between Imlil and Toubkal.
-There are checkpoints on the way, so don’t think about climbing Toubkal yourself.
-The guide is required for security reasons after the tragic events in 2019 December.
+Checkpoints are on the way, so don’t think about climbing Toubkal yourself.
+The guide is required for security reasons after the tragic events in December 2019.

-How is challenging to reach the summit of Toubkal?
+How is it challenging to reach the summit of Toubkal?
 It’s a non-technical climb; however, it will still require physical energy.
 Let’s say it’s a moderate challenge for experienced hikers.
-If you never climbed higher mountains before, don’t worry, the guide will help you.
+If you have never climbed higher mountains before, don’t worry, the guide will help you.
 The more significant challenge is in the wintertime.

 Beautiful deep valleys and trekking paths surround Imlil village.
-So, you can come to Imlil just for a short 1-day trek or immerse yourself in a few days of trekking experience.
+So, you can come to Imlil for a short 1-day trek or immerse yourself in a few days of trekking experience.
 For an easy and beautiful walking trail, I would suggest visiting the waterfall.
-The path towards the waterfall is surrounded by local shops, on the way you will meet locals riding their mules and donkeys.
+The path towards the waterfall is surrounded by local shops; on the way, you will meet locals riding their mules and donkeys.
 You can find the waterfall yourself by asking locals or using Google Map.
-Although the waterfall itself is nothing, wow, you will enjoy the walking experience and freshly squeezed orange juice sold on the spot.
+Although the waterfall is nothing, wow, you will enjoy the walking experience and freshly squeezed orange juice sold on the spot.